pkmnct/qualtrics-google-map-lat-long/README.md

         // If true, an autocomplete will show.
         enabled: true,
         // The label shown for the autocomplete field
-        label: "Search Locations for Marker 1",
+        label: "Location for Marker 1",
         // Text to show if an invalid location is selected
         invalidLocationAlertText:
           "Please choose a location from the search dropdown.
 If your location doesn't appear in the search, enter a nearby location and move the marker to the correct location.",